syncfusion-content/blazor-docs/blazor/accordion/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-Now, register the Syncfusion Blazor Service in the Blazor Server App or Blazor WebAssembly App.
+Now, register the Syncfusion Blazor Service in the ~/Program.cs file of your Blazor Server App or Blazor WebAssembly App.

 {% tabs %}
-{% highlight c# tabtitle="Blazor Server App (~/Program.cs)" hl_lines="3 10" %}
+{% highlight C# tabtitle="Blazor Server App" hl_lines="3 10" %}

 using Microsoft.AspNetCore.Components;
 using Microsoft.AspNetCore.Components.Web;